Housing options for older people

-Supported Housing (also known as Sheltered Housing or Assisted Living) allows you to live independently in a shared house in the company of others knowing there’s staff on hand for a friendly chat, to cook daily homemade meals and support you when you need it.
+Sheltered Housing, or Assisted Living, allows you to live independently in a shared house in the company of others knowing there’s staff on hand for a friendly chat, to cook daily homemade meals and support you when you need it.
 Key features:

 Our Independent Living homes allow you to live within your own apartment or bungalow with support from our friendly staff when you need it.
 Key Features:

 Abbeyfield Residential Care Homes have been designed for older people with higher support needs to live comfortably with 24 hour staff to provide support and companionship.
 Key Features: